sbhusal123/concurrency-primitives/References/Section1/Threads In Python/Synchronization/Synchronization Between Threads.md

 ```

-Here we have 5 philosopher, and 5 forks as RLock, in the tun method we have:
+Here we have 5 philosopher, and 5 forks as RLock, in the run method we have:

 - first acquire left fork
 - Then try to acquire right fork